MikroTik - Wireless

 It's time for the WiFi router specifications...

-I haven't met anyone yet to give a reliable account of the results achieved by WiFi routers produced by MikroTik compared to those produced by Ubiquiti Networks.
+I haven't met anyone yet to give a reliable account of the results achieved by WiFi routers produced by MikroTik compared to those produced by Ubiquiti Inc..
 They always says "if you want to have good WiFi, don't buy MikroTik, buy Ubiquiti devices instead".
 I won't deny here that when looking at the whole thing, most Ubiquiti devices get better radio parameters than MikroTik.
 This is only due to the following factors:

 1. Devices of different speed standards are compared, most of the MikroTik devices only operate in the 5GHz band at 867Mbit/s, while almost all Ubiquiti devices operate at speeds in this band 1300Mbit/s or 1733Mbit/s.
 As you can see on the table above, the difference in real bandwidth is significant between these devices.
 Below is a table with parameters of sample routers.